-While pretty much all domestic animals can be trained to do this job, dogs are generally the most popular emotional support animals (ESAs).
+While almost all domestic animals can be trained to do this job, dogs are generally the most popular emotional support animals (ESAs).

 Whatever it is, there’s no denying that a dog makes the perfect animal for emotional support for patients struggling with their emotional and psychological wellbeing.

-The sole purpose of a therapy dog is to make you feel better by providing you with unconditional love, physical comfort, and emotional support when you need it most.
+A therapy dog’s sole purpose is to make you feel better by providing unconditional love, physical comfort, and emotional support when needed most.

 It’s just one of the many types of jobs dogs do.

 Physical Disability Assistance

 Service dogs are specifically trained to help people with different disabilities.